 Lions Mane: anti-inflammatory and packed with antioxidants.
 Lions Mane is known for its brain-boosting functions, specifically linked to improving focus and memory!
-Studies have found that lion’s mane mushroom contain two special compounds that can stimulate the growth of brain cells: hericenones and erinacines.
+Studies have found that lion’s mane mushroom contains two special compounds that can stimulate the growth of brain cells: hericenones and erinacines.
 Proven within this study, older adults with mild cognitive impairment found that consuming 3 grams of powdered lion’s mane mushroom daily for four months significantly improved mental functioning, but these benefits disappeared when supplementation stopped.

 Cinnamon: Compounds in cinnamon have been found to inhibit an enzyme that inactivates insulin receptors, significantly increasing the cells’ ability to use glucose.
 Known as the healthiest spices on the planet, cinnamon, and its strong antioxidant properties may help lower the risk of diseases.
 In people with type 2 diabetes, 1 gram or about a half a teaspoon of cinnamon per day has been shown to have beneficial effects on blood markers.
 A study concluded that cinnamon reduces levels of total cholesterol, “bad” LDL cholesterol, and triglycerides, while “good” HDL cholesterol remains stable.
 Adding this powerful little spice to your breakfast is a great way to maintain sustainable energy levels and add an exotic flavor at the same time.